 Here’s a breakdown of the different types of editing services that I can provide for you:

 Manuscript Evaluation – I like to think of this as a book report on steroids.
 After a hands-off read, I’ll send you a detailed breakdown of my initial reactions as well as my overall thoughts on what worked and didn’t work in the manuscript.

-Developmental Edit – This collaborative service is focused on the big picture.
-I work together with the client to identify and address any potential problems regarding their characters, plotting, pacing, and much more.
-This type of edit is very adaptable to a client’s needs, and may include consultations, track-changes edits, and detailed breakdowns of large-scale problems with suggested solutions.
+Developmental Edit – This type of edit is focused on the big picture as I identify and address any potential problems regarding a story’s characters, plotting, pacing, and much more.
+This type of edit typically includes both track-changes edits and a comprehensive, written analysis of any large-scale problems in the manuscript along with my suggested solutions.

-Copyedit – Also known as line editing, this service involves a track-changes edit as I go through the story one sentence at a time to check for issues ranging from improper grammar to logic errors and poor narrative flow.
-While a copyedit is typically less collaborative than a developmental edit, I’m happy to pay special attention to any specific concerns that the client might have.
+Copyedit – Sometimes also known as line editing, this service involves a track-changes edit as I go through the story one sentence at a time to check for and fix issues such as improper grammar, logic errors, incorrect word use, and poor narrative flow.

 - Ghost writing